Want to help out?

 Kira Carleton

-VOLUNTEER REPAIRER sewing, patching & visible darning
+REPAIR COACH sewing, patching & visible darning

 Kira, an NYU Steinhardt Costume Studies grad, has a magic touch for sewing and patching - and for guiding guests through every step of the process with competence, patience and care.
 As the first repairer to join us from outside our immediate circle, she raised the bar at Repair Café El Barrio, bringing both skill and a powerful activist voice.
 Kira reminds us that repair is not just practical, but political: a way to practice sustainability, empowerment, and youth power in action.
 Kira is a natural leader.